Rholais/debug-note/Zynq/Notebook.md

 		reg = < 0xe000a000 0x1000 >;
 	} ;

-This was used to build the block of `ad9516_3` in dts.
+This was used to build the block of `ad9516_3` in device-tree source file.

 	ad9516_3 {
 		compatible = "xjtu,ad9516-gpio";